ericaraujophd/25fa-social-modeling/segregation/01_setup.md

 globals [
-    happy-households ; The number of happy agents in the model unhappy-households ; The number of unhappy agents in the model ]
+    happy-households ; The number of happy agents in the model unhappy-households ; The number of unhappy agents in the model proportion-similarity ; proportion of similar households for the overall population ]

 breed [households household] ; define a breed for the agents as a household